Go to all posts

 I don't think there is a solution.
 Not a reasonable one at least.
 I cannot imagine what it would take to rewrite the intro to your game, since the rest of the game depends on that block.
 You have to build the keystone and watch as the rest is built around it.

 A teacher once said to me "The most important thing you have to say should go at the beginning of a paragraph, and the main takeaway from that paragraph should be in the last sentence."
 It is cool.
 It is fun.
-It just isn't conveying the impetus very well.
+It isn't conveying the impetus very well.
 "You're in space" is not enough for me.

-That's not fair permalink
+Jump to heading That's not fair

 You're right, it isn't.
 Maybe this feeling will change 40 hours in, or 30, or 20.
 Maybe by the time I finish writing this post, it will have changed.
 Self editing is a weird process.

-Right now though, Starfield just isn't saying much of anything.
+Right now though, Starfield isn't saying much of anything.